 But regenerative farming practices are not a quick fix, and take time to build up – it’s an investment in livelihoods and food security that will slowly pay back.

-As a Fairtrade buyer, Zaytoun procures an annual volume of olives and almonds at harvest season, securing it with advance payment.
+As a Fairtrade buyer, Zaytoun procures an annual volume of olive oil and almonds at harvest season, securing it with advance payment.
 This offers not only financial security but solidarity with producers faced with the uncertainty of climate change.
-This challenge comes in the context of decades of a military occupation that denies Palestinian producers the right to manage their own land and resources to enable effective responses to climate change, with some farmers not even able to access their own lands.
+This challenge comes in the context of decades of a military occupation that denies Palestinian producers access to the necessary resources to enable effective responses to climate change, with some farmers not even able to access their own lands.

 Now more than ever, the long-term nature of Fairtrade relationships between producer and buyer is important.
 When times are tough and harvests poor, fair trade supports producers to continue to earn a sustainable livelihood.